Rajatm544/DS-Algo/Algorithms/Sorting/Notes.md

 ### Comparision betweeen Bubble Sort, Selection Sort and Insertion Sort

 -   All of them have quadratic time complexities, but insertion sort does better when the array is _nearly_ sorted., and so does bubble sort.
 But selection sort is not really useful in most situations.
+-   The space complexity of all 3 sorting techniques is O(1).

 ## More Efficient Sorting Techniques